ELIZABETH CLOSE ARTS

 Facebook: Elizabeth Close Arts

-Public art transcends power and privilege; It takes art off the walls of the wealthy and out of the galleries and tells the story of the community; it challenges ideas and perceptions; it's evocative and it takes bravery on the part of the artist
+Public art transcends power and privilege; it takes art off the walls of the wealthy and out of the galleries and tells the story of the community; it challenges ideas and perceptions; it's evocative and it takes bravery on the part of the artist

 Elizabeth Close